Andrographis paniculata: Safety Concerns

+The Australian Therapeutic Goods Administration's evaluation of the safety concern regarding the herb "is ongoing".

+"This includes further strengthening labelling requirements and/or restrictions on the availability of Andrographis paniculata as an ingredient," a TGA spokesperson said.

 A 2012 review found that A. paniculata extracts could inhibit expression of several cytochrome C enzymes and thus interfere with metabolism of other pharmaceuticals.
-A 2019 review finds that A. paniculata compounds have poor solubility and relatively low potency, and that a semi-synthetic injectable derivative can cause sometimes life-threatening allergic reactions.
+A 2019 review finds that A. paniculata compounds such as andrographolide have poor solubility and relatively low potency, and that a semi-synthetic injectable derivative Xiyanping can cause sometimes life-threatening allergic reactions.

 Food

 In Cambodia the dried root macerated in alcohol is consumed as an aperitive, while the seeds make a black jelly called chahuoy khmau.

 Chemistry

 Andrographolide is the major constituent extracted from the leaves of the plant and is a bicyclic diterpenoid lactone.
 This bitter principle was isolated in pure form by Gorter in 1911.
 Systematic studies on chemistry of A. paniculata have been carried out.